How to Screenshot an Instagram Story Without Getting Caught

 1. Use Airplane Mode

 This is the oldest trick in the book, and one that most Snapchat users will be familiar with.
 While Snapchat has now blocked this method, it still works on Instagram:

 - Open the Instagram app and wait for the Story to load.

 - Turn on Airplane mode.
-This will turn off cellular data, Wi-Fi, Bluetooth and disconnect all wireless devices.
-On iOS, you can do this using the Control Center.
+This will turn off cellular data, Wi-Fi, Bluetooth, and disconnect all wireless devices.
+On iOS, you can do this using the iOS Control Center.
 On Android, you can do it from your notification toggles or from the Settings app.

 - Go back to the Instagram app, tap on the Story that you want, and take a screenshot.

 2. Use the Instagram Website

 For years, Instagram fought the notion of a website.
 But now, it has a fully functioning website where you can view your feed, post photos, and even view Instagram Stories.
-The only major feature that’s missing is direct messaging, but we’ve shown ways to check your Instagram direct messages on the web.
+The only major feature that’s missing is direct messaging, but we’ve previously shown you how to check your Instagram DMs on the web .

 The website is, in fact, so good that I’m using it as a replacement for the Instagram app.
 It’s helping with my social media diet while making it easy for me to dip into my Instagram feed once in a while.